-Federal and state laws and regulations require that confidential electronic data, such as, protected health information, personnel information, financial information, and personally identifiable information be protected when stored on a computer, in order to reduce the impact of a computer loss or security breach.
+Federal and state laws and regulations require that confidential electronic data, such as protected health information (PHI), personnel information, financial information, and personally identifiable information (PII) must be protected when stored on a computer, to reduce the impact of a computer loss or security breach.

 Such regulations include but are not limited to:

 - Health Insurance Portability and Accountability Act of 1996 (HIPAA)